zilch/type-route/README.md

 routes.home.match();
 ```

-The `routes` property of a `Router` object is a map of route names to a `RouteDefinition` object (not to be confused with the `RouteDefinitionData` object that `defineRoute` creates).
+The `routes` property of a `Router` object is a map of route names to a `RouteDefinition` object (not to be confused with the `RouteDefinitionBuilder` object that `defineRoute` creates).
 The `RouteDefinition` object contains properties and functions for interacting with that specific route in your application.

 <br/>